-The Commission is satisfied that the draft Rule is likely to contribute to the National Electricity Market (NEM) objective, and that it therefore satisfies the Rule Making Test, by improving the quality and reliability of spot market price signals relied on in particular by Registered Participants and investors.
+The Commission is satisfied that the Rule is likely to contribute to the National Electricity Market (NEM) objective, and that it therefore satisfies the Rule Making Test, by improving the quality and reliability of spot market price signals relied on in particular by Registered Participants and investors.

-Accordingly, the Commission has determined that, subject to comments from persons as part of the second round consultation, it intends to make a Rule to address the issue raised in the proposal.
-This Draft Rule Determination sets out the reasons of the Commission in accordance with the requirements of the National Electricity Law.
+Accordingly, the Commission has determined that it intends to make a Rule to address the issue raised in the proposal.
+This Rule Determination sets out the reasons of the Commission in accordance with the requirements of the National Electricity Law.